jrrohrer/yarn-stasher-rails/NOTES.md

 5/26
   - added form and controller actions for editing a comment
   - added delete controller action & view link for comments
-  - added delete controller action & view link for projects
+  - added delete controller action & view link for projects (if a project is deleted, all associated comments are also removed from the DB)
   - added delete controller action & view link for yarns

 Next time:
   - add flash error messages
-  - begin adding delete functionality (users should be able to delete yarns, projects, and comments)
-    - what happens to comments if a project is deleted?
   - Users#show should be the user's profile page?
   - Users#index should list all of the user's yarns/projects/comments?
+  - scope methods:
+      -most popular project (project with the most comments) -most active user (user with the most projects or user with the most comments) -post-login landing page with scope method data? show current most popular project & user w/most comments?

 REFACTORING THOUGHTS

   - new/edit forms should be made into partials for yarns & projects
+  - 'set_object' methods in controllers